Coalition To Lower Fuel Prices In Maine

 http://www.mainelegislature.org/legis/bills/bills_124th/chappdfs/PUBLIC3

-New: Assistant Attorney General complete's draft report as requested by the Governor & Legislature.
+Assistant Attorney General complete's draft report as requested by the Governor & Legislature.
 READ

 http://www.maine.gov/ag/dynld/documents/Final%20logging%20study.pdf